 One thing I’ve found is that attitudes often change when things are moved from “issues” to “people.”
 Everything is simple when it’s all “in theory.”
 I can’t tell you how many Christian friends of mine have taken stands on various issues, only to do a 180 when the situation “hit home.”
 When it’s no longer about abstracts, and it’s about the people you know and love; when it’s about YOUR life, things look a lot different.
 No, that doesn’t change “truth,” but it can certainly make us realize we may not have had the grasp on truth that we thought we had.

 OK.
 I know I’m an exception, and not the rule.
-I’m not one-of-a-kind, but I may quite likely be “one-of-a-few” [UPDATE: Since discovering groups like "Ex ex-gay" on facebook, there are more in my position than I had thought].
+I’m not one-of-a-kind, but I may quite likely be “one-of-a-few.”
 Even with marriage: My wife and I were divorced and remarried.
 That almost never works.
 Again, we are the exception.
 BUT, that is a large part of my point.
 All these labels, boxes, and definitions are sometimes a little too “neat” for real life.
 I know we can’t avoid them (and they can be very useful), but we need to be aware of their limitations.